-The Instagram Money Calculator allows you to calculate your estimated earnings from your Instagram account if you believe you are an influencer, based on your engagement and number of followers.
+The Instagram Money Calculator allows you to calculate your estimated earnings from your Instagram account if you are an influencer based on your engagement and number of followers.
 Below are some stats relating to engagement on Instagram, followed by the Instagram Influencer Earnings Calculator.

 Instagram Influencer Earnings Calculator

-The tools below are not official Instagram tools and not in any way associated or endorsed by Instagram.
+The tools below are not official Instagram tools and are not in any way associated with or endorsed by Instagram.
 This tool was developed to provide earning potential guidelines to influencers.

 Unlike with YouTube, where you sell space on your videos and channel page for advertising at a rate decided by Google, Instagram does not compensate its users for running ads on their posted photos.
-Instagram is owned by Facebook, so it seeds Facebook ads on people's’ posts As such, Instagram influencers and brands don’t have an intermediary, or any set rates if they choose to work together .
-Brands make deals with influencers, and rates can vary markedly depending on the circumstances.
-However, one thing is consistent in nearly all cases - Influencers get paid more if they have both a high engagement rate, as well as a high number of followers.
-Brands have learned that you can easily buy followers who are of no practical value to anybody.
-Hence they are far more interested in you having genuine followers, those who interact with your posts.
+Facebook owns Instagram, so it seeds Facebook ads on people's posts.
+As such, Instagram influencers and brands don’t have an intermediary or set rates if they choose to work together.
+Brands themselves make deals with influencers, and rates can vary markedly depending on the circumstances.
+However, one thing is consistent in nearly all cases - Influencers get paid more if they have both a high engagement rate and a high number of followers.
+Brands have learned that you can easily buy followers of no practical value to anybody.
+Hence, they are far more interested in you having genuine followers - those who truly interact with your posts.

 Compared to other social media channels, Instagram accounts have relatively high interaction levels.
 For instance, the average Facebook or Twitter user has an engagement rate of only 0.5 - 1.0%.
 The average Instagram account, though, has an engagement rate of 3%.
 Any engagement rate above that, combined with a high number of followers, suggests that you are an influencer amongst your peers.
 Our Instagram Earnings Estimator takes these factors into account.
 We look at the average engagement rates of your Instagram posts (engagement being likes and comments on your posts).
 Example: If your engagement rate is less than 8% and you have less than 1000 followers, you can expect to receive less payment from brands than those influencers who exceed the average engagement rates on their posts.
 Also see the average engagement rates by amount of followers in the above graph.

 From a brand’s point of view, the niche makes a difference too.
-Fashion firms are far more likely to work with high-profile name influencers than firms selling bathroom fittings, for instance, and businesses set their budgets accordingly.
+For instance, fashion firms are far more likely to work with high-profile name influencers than firms selling bathroom fittings and businesses set their budgets accordingly.

 Growing your Instagram Account [Free Instagram Hashtag Generator]

 Instagram does not have a standard way of making money, unlike YouTube and its Google Ads.
-Therefore it is up to you, as an influencer, to find brands willing to pay you directly.
+Therefore, as an influencer, it is up to you to find brands willing to pay you directly.

 Any Instagrammer wishing to earn money needs to make building up a strong and loyal following their priority task.
 You can help improve your standing here by: